 Cambodia has extended the deadline for the foreign employee quota application to January 31, 2022, two months after the original deadline.

 Cambodia has made several amendments to the Labor Law.
 These include new mechanisms to settle individual labor disputes and new provisions on work shifts.

-Cambodia’s government issued its fifth stimulus package as the country continues to battle the economic impact caused by the COVID-19 pandemic.
+Cambodia has issued its tenth round of stimulus measures to help specific industries mitigate the economic impact caused by the ongoing pandemic.

 The Cambodian government is working to transform Sihanoukville province, also known as Preah Sihanouk province, into a multi-purpose special economic zone.

 Cambodia will increase the minimum wage for the garment, textile, and footwear industries for 2022.